fugitivexyz/BookmarkBurst/README.md

-# BookmarkBurst
+# Bookmarko

-BookmarkBurst is a web application for efficiently organizing, storing, and managing bookmarks across devices.
+Bookmarko is a web application for efficiently organizing, storing, and managing bookmarks across devices.

 ## Features